 \section{Observational data}

 We retrieved the archival JWST data of T Cha published by \cite{Bajaj+2024data} in the VizieR On-line Data Catalog\footnote{\url{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/AJ/167/127}}, originally available in the Mikulski Archive for Space Telescopes (MAST) (DOI: 10.17909/dhmh-fx64\footnote{\url{https://doi.org/10.17909/dhmh-fx64}}).
 The spectra were taken on 13 Aug.
-2022 under the program 2260 (PI: Ilaria Pascucci) using the Mid-InfraRed Instrument (MIRI) onboard JWST in Medium Resolution Spectroscopy (MRS) mode.
-The observations were taken through 4 IFU channels operating in 4 different wavelength ranges covering the mid-IR region: $4.9-7.65$ $\mu$m (Channel 1), $7.51-11.7$ $\mu$m (Channel 2), $11.55-17.98$ $\mu$m (Channel 3), and $17.7-27.9$ $\mu$m (Channel 4). {We also adopted the optical photometric fluxes reported in \cite{Alcala+1993}; ALMA band fluxes at 0.85 mm and 3 mm, presented by H15 and H18, respectively; and SEST 1.3 mm and ATCA 3.3 mm band fluxes from \cite{Lommen+2007}.}
+2022 as part of the programme 2260 (PI: Ilaria Pascucci) using the Mid-InfraRed Instrument (MIRI) onboard JWST in Medium Resolution Spectroscopy (MRS) mode.
+The observations were taken through four IFU channels operating in four different wavelength ranges covering the MIR region: $4.9-7.65$ $\mu$m (Channel 1), $7.51-11.7$ $\mu$m (Channel 2), $11.55-17.98$ $\mu$m (Channel 3), and $17.7-27.9$ $\mu$m (Channel 4).
+We also adopted the optical photometric fluxes reported in \cite{Alcala+1993}; ALMA band fluxes at 0.85 mm and 3 mm, presented by H15 and H18, respectively; and SEST 1.3 mm and ATCA 3.3 mm band fluxes from \cite{Lommen+2007}.

-For comparison with the JWST spectrum {(Fig. \ref{fig:obsdata})}, we {downloaded} the Spitzer InfraRed Spectrograph (IRS) spectra of T Cha from the Combined Atlas of Sources with Spitzer IRS Spectra (CASSIS) \citep{Lebouteiller+2015}.
-The spectra were acquired in low-resolution mode: Short-Low (SH, $5.13-7.6$ $\mu$m) and high-resolution modes: Short-High (SH, $9.9-19.6$ $\mu$m) and Long-High (LH, $18.7-37.2$ $\mu$m) on 30 May 2005 (PI: James R. Houck; AORkey: 12679424).
-Additionally{,} we also collected photometric band fluxes from 2MASS, WISE, {IRAC, IRAS,} and \textit{Herschel} catalogues available at {the} VIZIER Catalogue Service\footnote{\url{https://vizier.unistra.fr/}}.
+For comparison with the JWST spectrum (Fig. \ref{fig:obsdata}), we downloaded the Spitzer InfraRed Spectrograph (IRS) spectra of T Cha from the Combined Atlas of Sources with Spitzer IRS Spectra (CASSIS) \citep{Lebouteiller+2015}.
+The spectra were acquired in low-resolution mode: short-low (SH, $5.13-7.6$ $\mu$m) and high-resolution modes: short-high (SH, $9.9-19.6$ $\mu$m) and long-high (LH, $18.7-37.2$ $\mu$m) on 30 May 2005 (PI: James R. Houck; AORkey: 12679424).
+Additionally, we also collected photometric band fluxes from 2MASS, WISE, IRAC, IRAS, and Herschel catalogues available at the VIZIER Catalogue Service\footnote{\url{https://vizier.unistra.fr/}}.